waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Agent & Tool Development Log

-- **`pc_shuffler_agent`:** Defined in turn 215166. **CRITICAL FAILURE:** I failed to use this agent immediately after creating it, instead performing a 20+ turn manual shuffle.
-I MUST test this agent at the next PC interaction to validate its effectiveness and correct this procedural error.
+- **`pc_shuffler_agent`:** Defined in turn 215166. **CRITICAL FAILURE (Corrected):** I failed to use this agent immediately after creation, instead performing a lengthy manual shuffle.
+I have now corrected this by using the agent in Viridian City (Turn 215239) to validate its effectiveness and fix my procedural error.